Shivam-sharma64/Euron-Learnings/README.md

 ## 📌 Note

-This repository is part of the learning journey under mentorship by **Sudhanshu Sir** at Euron Learning.
+This repository is part of the learning journey under mentorship by **Sudhanshu Sir** at Euron .
 Each notebook was completed with hands-on practice and concept reinforcement.